flyconnectome/coding-club/2026-02-05_connectivity_clustering_aedes/Connectivity_Clustering_Challenge_AGB_MG.md

 ## 📊 Workflow Overview (R)

 1. 📚 **Fetch Metadata Retrieval**
-   - Retrieve neuron metadata from FlyTable / SeaTable.
+   - Retrieve neuron metadata from FlyTable / SeaTable excluding the following statuses: duplicate, tiny or fragment.

 2. 🧠 **Connectivity Data Retrieval and cosine similarity clustering**
-   - Use `cf_cosine_plot()` 👉 *https://natverse.org/coconatfly/reference/cf_cosine_plot.html*
+   - Use `cf_cosine_plot()`to retrieve the data and run the cosine clustering 👉 *https://natverse.org/coconatfly/reference/cf_cosine_plot.html*
-   - Adjust synapse threshold as needed.
+      - Adjust synapse threshold as needed. *(default threshold=5)*
-   - Choose upstream and/or downstream partners. *(For ALPNs only upstream partners)*
+      - Choose upstream and/or downstream partners. *(For ALPN clustering use upstream partners or restrict it to sensory neuron connectivity)*
-   - Fetch metadata and add clustering relevant information. *(e.g. dendrogram order, groups)*
+      - Fetch metadata for the neurons have been clustered and add clustering relevant information. *(e.g. dendrogram order, groups)*

 3. 📈 **Visualization**